karelbondan/Wolf/README.md

 ### Important Note

 If someone somehow finds this and wants to clone this repo, Wolf only works on Windows and you need to install some depedencies if you haven't:
-- [PyAudio](https://pypi.org/project/PyAudio/)</br>If you have any errors on installing, [go to this page](https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14)
+- [PyAudio](https://pypi.org/project/PyAudio/) (If you have any errors on installing, [go to this page](https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14))
 - [playsound](https://pypi.org/project/playsound/)
 - [gTTS](https://pypi.org/project/gTTS/)
 - [SpeechRecognition](https://pypi.org/project/SpeechRecognition/)